ExpediaGroup/waggle-dance/README.md

         mapped-databases:
         - etldata

-In this scenario, like in the previous example, the query: `select * from waggle_prod_etldata` will effectively be this query: `select * from etldata` on the federated metastore.
-If another database exists in `waggle_prod` this won't be visible to clients.
+In this scenario, like in the previous example, the query: `select * from waggle_prod_etldata.my_table` will effectively be this query: `select * from etldata.my_table` on the federated metastore.
+Any other databases which exist in the metastore named `waggle_prod` won't be visible to clients.

 ## Sample run through